Canon 14mm f/1.4L VCM Review: Compact and Fast

 A person wearing a dark jacket and jeans walks down wide wooden stairs in a modern building, holding a black bag; the space features curved white walls and a sleek, open design.

-A clear night sky filled with numerous small, bright stars scattered across a dark, blue-black background.
-No clouds or visible landmarks, just the starry expanse.
+A night sky filled with many small, bright stars scattered across a deep blue and black background.

 As a video lens, the 14mm will provide smooth manual focusing, and the VCM autofocusing motor is completely silent.
 Canon bodies track faces now in both photo and video applications beautifully without any issues.
 The lens does show a little bit of focus breathing, however, causing the field of view to change slightly when focusing the lens.
 Videographers will certainly appreciate the extremely wide-angle view that the 14mm can achieve, and the smaller size is excellent for dramatic gimbal use.